 For chapters using MHS, you need to manually add Honorary Members by the general student acceptance deadline.

-Purchase necessary supplies for ceremony (candles, ribbons, white cloth, insignia cloth, signature sheets, pens, etc.).
+Purchase necessary supplies for ceremony (candles, ribbons, decorations, white cloth, insignia cloth, signature sheets, pens, etc.).

 2 Weeks before Initiations

 Confirm reservations for initiation ceremony space and food (if necessary)